 The Company is exposed to the risk that the value of financial instruments will change due to movements in market interest rates.
-As of December 31, 2019 and 2018, the Company has exposure to interest rate risk to the convertible debentures and note payable.
-However, the risk is not significant as the Company has simple and fixed interest rates.
+As of December 31, 2020, the Company did not have debt instruments exposed to variable interest rate.
+The risk is not significant.